 - While the kofta are in the oven, fire up your grill on high and grease the racks well.

-- Place the kofta fingers on the grill for 5 minutes or less to take the grilling marks and be browned.
+- Place the kofta fingers on the preheated grill for 5 minutes or less to get those nice grill marks.

 - Enjoy with your choice of side dishes and dips like toomeya, taktouka and tahini sauce.
 Garish with fresh herbs